heliogoodbye/STFQ-No-Comment/README.md

 ## How to use STFQ No Comment

 1. Installation:
-    - Download the plugin files from the source or install it directly from the WordPress plugin repository.
+    - Download the plugin files.
-    - Upload the plugin folder to the `/wp-content/plugins/` directory on your WordPress site.
+    - Upload the plugin folder to the `/wp-content/plugins/` directory on your WordPress site or navigate to "Plugins" > "Add New", then click on the "Upload Plugin" button and select the downloaded zip file.
     - Activate the plugin through the 'Plugins' menu in WordPress.

 2. Configuration: